Coarse median algebras: The intrinsic geometry of coarse median spaces and their intervals: A Categorical viewpoint

-Equipping a coarse median algebra $(X, \mu_X)$ with the induced metric provides a functor from the category of bounded valency coarse median algebras to the category of bounded valency, bounded geometry coarse median spaces.
-The forgetful map which converts a bounded valency, bounded geometry coarse median space to the underlying coarse median algebra is a left inverse to this functor, but is not in general functorial. \begin{ex} Consider the tree $T$ obtained from $\mathbb Z$ by adding a spike of length $|n|$ to each integer $n$.
+While the forgetful map which converts a bounded valency, bounded geometry coarse median space to the underlying coarse median algebra is a left inverse to $H$, this is not in general functorial.

+\begin{ex} Consider the tree $T$ obtained from $\mathbb Z$ by adding a spike of length $|n|$ to each integer $n$.
+All edges are taken to have length $1$.
 As a tree this is naturally a discrete median space and can be viewed as a coarse median space with its natural path metric.
-Now take the subspace $X$ consisting of the original integer points, together with the leaves of the tree, and equip this with the subspace metric, see Figure \ref{tree_example}.
-This is a median sub-algebra and the inclusion is a morphism of coarse median spaces.
+Now take the subspace $X$ consisting of the original points of $\mathbb Z$, together with the leaves of the tree, and equip this with the subspace metric (see Figure \ref{tree_example}).
+This is a median subalgebra and the inclusion is a morphism of coarse median spaces.
 However it is not a morphism of coarse median algebras, since taking $a$ to be the leaf on the spike based at the integer $b$ the interval $[a,b]_X$ has cardinality $2$, while its image in $T$ has cardinality $|b|+1$ contravening the second condition.
 Once again this illustrates that it is possible to endow a coarse median algebra with a metric which does not fully respect the algebraic structure.
-However, restricting to the quasi-geodesic world, or, more generally, imposing the induced metric prevents these problems and makes the forgetful map functorial. \end{ex}
+However restricting to the quasi-geodesic world, or more generally, imposing the induced metric prevents these problems and makes the forgetful map functorial. \end{ex}

-Applying Theorem \ref{unique metric prop 2} we obtain the following theorem showing that, just as CAT(0) cube complexes can be studied combinatorially as median algebras, coarse median spaces can be studied as coarse median algebras.
+Just as CAT(0) cube complexes can be studied combinatorially as median algebras, we can apply Theorem \ref{unique metric prop 2} to obtain the following theorem showing that coarse median spaces can be studied as coarse median algebras.

 {The forgetful functor, together with the induced metric functor provide an equivalence of categories between the category of \textbf{bounded geometry, quasi-geodesic coarse median spaces} and the category of \textbf{bounded valency, quasi-geodesic coarse median algebras}, and this equivalence preserves rank. }